 Picking up a reliable fireplace screen is the perfect solution for the safety of your toddler.

-We narrowed down a bunch of the best childproof fireplace screen options on the market today for child safety.
-These will protect your little one from harm, and most of them will still look good in your home too!
+We narrowed down a bunch of the best fireplace screens on the market today for child safety.
+Most fireplace screens look good in your home, but more importantly, will protect your little one from harm!

 Our Top Picks